Ligaments and tendons are both connective tissues. Let's have a look at the differences vis-a-vis ligament vs tendon.

 Tendons are structurally designed for withstanding high amounts of muscular tension and they work in conjunction with muscles to exert an inward force which is used to pull things towards the body.
 Besides dense collagen fibers, tendons are also composed of elastin, heavily glycosylated glycoproteins, calcium, manganese and copper.

 Difference Between Ligament and Tendon

-|Composition||Clusters of small packets of soft collagen fibers.
+Ligaments - Clusters of small packets of soft collagen fibers.
 Tendons - Collagen fibers, elastin, proteoglycans, copper, calcium, manganese.

-|Placement||Between bone joints, around the abdominal cavity and uterus||Between Muscles and bones of the hands and arms, feet, legs, thighs, hips, fingers, etc.
+Tendons - Between Muscles and bones of the hands and arms, feet, legs, thighs, hips, fingers, etc.

 That was a brief snapshot with regards to major structural and functional differences between ligament vs tendon.
 Most injuries of these connective tissues occur due to overexertion and higher-than-normal wear and tear caused by sports and athletics as well as due to sudden, jerks or forceful, spasmodic movements.

 Treatment and healing process usually includes application or oral intake of pain killers and anti-inflammatory medications and complete rest to enable the tissues to recover from the damage.